achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

    git clone https://github.com/achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game.git
    ```
 2. **Open the Project in Unity**:
-Ensure you have Unity installed (version 2019.x or later is recommended).
+Ensure you have Unity installed (version 2021.x or later is recommended.
+This game has been developed on 2021.3.19f1).
 Open the project using Unity Hub or the Unity editor.
 Refer to this [article](https://support.unity.com/hc/en-us/articles/4402520287124-How-do-I-add-a-project-saved-on-my-computer-into-the-Unity-Hub).

 ## 🕹️ GamePlay